MicrosoftDocs/azure-docs/articles/azure-sql/managed-instance/vnet-subnet-move-instance.md

 ---
 title: Move instance across the subnets
 titleSuffix: Azure SQL Managed Instance
-description: This topic describes how to move the Azure SQL Managed Instance accross the subnets in an online way.
+description: This topic describes how to move the Azure SQL Managed Instance across the subnets in an online way.
 services: sql-database
 ms.service: sql-managed-instance
 ms.subservice: deployment-configuration